 This two credit course is taught in fall semesters.
 The course represents an in-depth study of current peer reviewed literature and topics in the field of ecology and the environment.
 Students read, analyze, evaluate, and discuss peer-reviewed papers and present and lead discussions on peer-reviewed articles.
 The course theme rotates each semester.
 Past themes have included "Classic and contemporary papers in ecology" (Fall 2020) and "Carbon cycling in aquatic ecosystems" (Fall 2021).

 The following is a selection of recent publications in Scopus.
-Kevin Rose has 70 indexed publications in the subjects of Agricultural and Biological Sciences, Environmental Science, and Earth and Planetary Sciences.
+Kevin Rose has 76 indexed publications in the subjects of Environmental Science, Agricultural and Biological Sciences, Earth and Planetary Sciences.

 The Global Water Lab